-- Sugar – You can use any granulated sugar of your choice (I used organic cane sugar here) but for healthier alternatives I recommend using coconut, date and maple sugars which are less processed and higher in vitamins and minerals.
-Keep in mind though that darker sugars do impact the final colors of these mooncakes, and they’ll appear darker.
-For the lower carb, lower calorie option, you can use a sugar-free substitute such as monk fruit sweetener or, stevia powder (but you’ll have to convert the amount of stevia according to package directions).
+- Sugar – You can use any granulated sugar of your choice (I used organic cane sugar here).
+For the lower carb, lower calorie option, you can use a sugar-free substitute such as monk fruit sweetener or, stevia powder (but you'll have to convert the amount of stevia according to package directions).

 - Coconut Oil - You can use regular coconut oil, but I like to use refined coconut oil, like this one, because there's less coconut flavor/scent.
 But for this recipe, you can also try using olive oil, avocado oil, or regular canola oil.
 You can also use plant-based, dairy-free butter or regular butter instead.